 The night started well though, with unlimited supply of crusty bread to go with the tuna or dipping them in olive oil while we waited for our main courses to arrive.
 Our soup – Southern Italian Spicy Seafood Soup was perhaps the dish we enjoyed the most throughout the night.

 Being robust and flavorful, a blend of different seafood like scallop, prawn and squid are prepared along with a generous amount of sliced shallot.
 Since this is fine dining it shouldn’t be surprising that a serving like this cost RM29.
 Did your jaw drop? lol.

 Among the choices of Chateaubriand (beats me), Entrecote Double (omg what is this lol), Beef Tenderloin, Rib Eye and Strip-Loin, I chose Grilled Australian Chilled Wagyu Beef Tenderloin for being the most tender part of the beef.
-Click here to continue reading >
+Continue reading

 Last Friday I went for an invited meal at My Honeymoon Desserts House @ Sunway Pyramid, a restaurant owned by a husband and wife team who share the same passion for the best desserts.
 The whole idea of coming up with their own dessert restaurant first started when they were celebrating their honeymoon in Hong Kong and stumbled on Chung Kee Desserts, which is well known for its creative Chinese desserts.
 This is also how My Honeymoon’s tag-line “Our Desserts, You Honeymoon” was born.